 Do you need or want a throttle on your e-bike?

-Class II e-bikes have a throttle and Class III e-bikes go faster up to 28 miles per hour.
+Class II e-bikes have a throttle, and Class III e-bikes go faster, up to 28 miles per hour.
 By moving the throttle, the rider can accelerate without moving the pedals.
-The difference between Class II and Class III e-bikes is the maximum speed achievable (assumes flat ground) but no one ever mentions it.
+The difference between Class II and Class III e-bikes is the maximum speed achievable (assumes flat ground), but no one ever mentions it.
 All bikes can exceed 28 miles per hour going downhill.
 You better have good brakes and a really good helmet.

-Cadence vs torque sensors (pick one)
+E-bike pedal sensors: Cadence vs torque (pick one)

 Torque sensors work differently.
-Torque sensors measure how much pedal pressure the rider puts on the pedals and based on how much pressure will deliver amperage from the battery to the controller to the motor.
+Torque sensors measure how much pedal pressure the rider puts on the pedals and, based on how much pressure, will deliver amperage from the battery to the controller and the motor.
 With a torque sensor, there is no such thing as ghost pedaling.
-To achieve maximum speed or hill climbing power you need to push on the pedals.
+You need to push on the pedals with a torque sensor to achieve maximum speed or hill climbing power.
 The controller then delivers a corresponding increase in amperage to the motor.

 Advanced e-bike designs